 Types of Machine Learning:

 1. Supervised Machine Learning: In supervised learning, the system consists of a designated dataset.
 It is labeled with parameters for the input and the output.
-So, as a fresh dataset arrives, the algorithms scrutinize the data and gives the exact output on the basis of the fixed parameters.
+So, as a fresh dataset arrives, the algorithms scrutinize the data and give the exact output on the basis of the fixed parameters.

 Example: Weather forecasting is done on the basis of some labeled factors such as humidity, wind, temperature, atmospheric pressure, and precipitation.
 It altogether gives a numeric value that predicts the weather condition, based on the above-mentioned factors.